 The application seeks permission for the conversion of a barn, adjacent to Cary Cottage and attached to Lanscombe Lodge Cottage, to residential accommodation.
+This is the Listed Building Consent application for the works to convert the building to the proposed use.

-The key issues are whether the principle of the development and the external alterations have a significant impact on the character and setting of the Listed Building.
-The principle of the conversion of the barn is acceptable as it would not detrimentally affect the character of the area and would ensure the upkeep of the building, which is a heritage asset.
+The key issue is whether the principle of the development and the external alterations have a significant impact on the character and setting of the Listed Building.
+The principle of the conversion of the barn is acceptable, as it would not detrimentally affect the character of the area and would ensure the upkeep of the building, which is a heritage asset.
 The external alterations are sympathetic to the original property and are deemed to be appropriate developments.

 Three letters of objection have been received, the issues covered in these involved the impact the development would have on the Listed Building, flood risk and covenants.
+Matter of flood risk and covenants are dealt with in the sister planning application report P/2013/0105.